some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-The IPv6 SD Endpoint Option may be included in any SD message up to 1 time.
+The IPv6 SD Endpoint Option shall be included in any SD message up to 1 time.

+.. feat_req:: ⓘ
+    :id: feat_req_someipsd_1155
+    :reqtype: Information
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+The IPv6 SD Endpoint Option shall only be included if the SOME/IP-SD message is transported over IPv6.

+.. feat_req:: ⓘ
+    :id: feat_req_someipsd_1153
+    :reqtype: Information
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+The IPv6 SD Endpoint Option shall be the first option in the options array, if existing.

+.. feat_req:: ⓘ
+    :id: feat_req_someipsd_1154
+    :reqtype: Information
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+If more than one IPv6 SD Endpoint Option is received, only the first one shall be processed and all further IPv6 SD Endpoint Options shall be ignored.

 .. feat_req:: ⓘ
     :id: feat_req_someipsd_1113